-The purpose of this Student Handbook is to provide all undergraduates registered for degrees through the School with up-to-date, accurate and readily accessible information regarding the School, its courses and how it conducts its teaching.
-The Handbook is not a substitute for the University Calendar but contains additional important material relating to, for example, degree objectives, assessment methods and regulations, the School Student Support Committee (SSSC) and the Staff/Student Consultative Committee (SSCC).
-The information collated here will vary to some extent from year to year and sometimes is subject to unplanned changes within the year.
-As far as possible changes will be notified via SSCC or by email to students.
+The purpose of this Student Handbook is to provide all students registered for degrees through the School with up-to-date, accurate and readily accessible information regarding the School, its courses and how it conducts its teaching.
+The Handbook is not a substitute for the University Calendar but contains additional important material relating to, for example, degree objectives, assessment methods and regulations, the School Student Support Committee (SSSC).